header_EN

 Immunological sterility

-Sterility due to the body’s own antibodies against the embryo.
+Infertility caused by the body’s own defence substances against the embryo.

 Implantation